 11. I Welcome 12.
 I Use Tele- 13.
 I Focus on In- 14.
 I Personal- 15.
-I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone profes- and services rele- listen in order I am friendly to enthusiasm using sionally: vant to each cus- to: every customer the 15/5 Rule: -Within three tomer's specific Lean cus- in my presence At 15 fee, rings and with a needs by: tomer's by: make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE Situle in my voice offering op- ences other work taot and omite Using the tions & sug- 011003 and conver- At 5 feet, main- customer's gestions • Remember sations taining eye name, when 3 them contact, greet appropriate Asking the Making eye the customer right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the caller, "May I every level time of day please place Demonstrating 0 When approgreeting (Good you on hold?" warmth, com- And acting priate, asking morning, good Allowing the passion, and upon them when pos- if I can help afternoon, caller to end empathy sible Using their good evening) the call Sibic name tho dan Tidillo Saying thank you
+I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel I greet every cus- I answer the I offer information I watch and Valued tomer with sincere telephone profes- and services rele- listen in order I am friendly to enthusiasm using sionally: vant to each cus- to: every customer the 15/5 Rule: Sionally: tomer's specific in my presence , -Within three needs by: Lean cus- by: At 15 fee, rings and with a tomer's make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE Hada a Alaa offering op- ences other work At 5 feet, main- Using the customer's tions & sug- Remember and conver- sations taining eye name, when gestions them Sations contact, greet appropriate Asking the Making eye the customer right ques- Offer assis- contact and by name, if known, and the Asking the caller, "May I tions tance at every level smiling time of day please place Demonstrating every level When approgreeting (Good you on hold?" warmth, com- And acting priate, asking morning, good Allowing the passion, and upon them when pos- if I can help afternoon, caller to end empathy sible Using their good evening) the call Sibic name Saying thank you